riazul701/dev-notes/App-Selection.md

 ## Control Remote-PC

 * Mesh-VPN Notes
-  * Can not use multiple mesh-vpn at the same time, they conflicts with each other.
+  * Can not use multiple mesh-vpn at the same time, they conflict with each other.
   * Transfer large files from pc to pc using rclone and google-drive.
   * Use one mesh-vpn on host-pc and another inside virtualbox.
 Transfer large files using virtualbox.